melvinrajendran/Personal-Website/README.md

 This repository houses the source and build files for the latest version of personal CV website.
 The website is built using React, React Bootstrap components, and React Router for client-side routing.
 It contains information about myself, specifically my interests, work experiences, and software projects.
 I've also started a small (but growing) blog about my passions besides coding.
 Feel free to check it out here: https://www.melvinrajendran.com.

-In many ways, this site has been my web dev playground, and I've used it to apply new skills that I've learned.
+In many ways, this site has been my web dev playground, and I've used it to apply new skills as I learn them.
 I'll continue to add projects and features to it in the future.
-In the meantime, I would be happy to hear any feedback as to what improvements I could make.
+In the meantime, I would be happy to hear any feedback as to what I can improve.

 ## Notes on v1.0

 Version 1.0 of my personal website was built using HTML, CSS, JavaScript, and Bootstrap 5.
-It contained a lot of the same theming and content as v2.0, but also used tons of repetitive code that has now been consolidated through ES6 mapping and React components.
-The code is no longer available on GitHub, as I believe the current website is the best reflection of my skills as of now.
+It contained a lot of the same theming and content as v2.0, but it also used tons of repetitive code that has now been consolidated through ES6 mapping and React components.
+The code is no longer available on GitHub, as I believe the current website is the best reflection of my skill set.

 ## Getting Started with Create React App